-- MA Arts Administration & Cultural Policy, Goldsmiths College, University of London
+- MA (Arts Administration and Cultural Policy), Goldsmiths College, University of London, UK

-- MA English, National University of Singapore, Singapore
+- MA (English Literature), National University of Singapore, Singapore

-Prior to joining LASALLE, Audrey Wong was the artistic co-director of The Substation, an independent art space, from 2000 till early 2010.
+Prior to joining LASALLE, Audrey was the artistic co-director of The Substation, an independent art space, from 2000 till early 2010.
+She was the first woman to be appointed to this role in the arts centre.
 With co-director Lee Weng Choy, she launched The Substation’s Associate Artists programme in 2003 to support local artists in sustaining their practice.
 She also curated and organised festivals, exhibitions, conferences and artists’ exchanges.

 From 1996 to 1999, she worked at The Substation in various capacities, including starting the Moving Images film programme in 1997 – Singapore’s first year-round film programme with a focus on local and regional filmmakers.
 As an arts manager, Audrey was comfortable working in both visual and performing arts (reflecting The Substation’s interdisciplinary approach), and was particularly interested in nurturing emerging artists, developing platforms for contemporary performance and cross-disciplinary collaboration by independent artists, and audience development for contemporary arts.

-In 2009, Audrey was nominated by the arts community for a Nominated Member of Parliament (NMP) post, and was appointed an NMP in Singapore’s parliament in July 2009.
-During her term (till May 2011), she championed the cause of freelance artists in the arts and media sectors in Singapore, as they sought to improve their working conditions.
+In 2009, Audrey was nominated by the arts community for a post and was appointed as an Nominated Member of Parliament (NMP) in Singapore’s Parliament in July 2009.
+During her term (which ended in May 2011), she championed the cause of freelance artists in the arts and media sectors in Singapore, as they sought to improve their working conditions.

-Audrey’s other professional activities include co-convening an ongoing mentorship, networking and training summit for young art curators, artists and visual art managers in Southeast Asia called the HAO Summit, the brainchild of artist-curator Khairuddin Hori, which started in 2008.
+Audrey’s other professional activities include co-convening a mentorship, networking and training summit for young art curators, artists and visual art managers in Southeast Asia called the HAO Summit, the brainchild of artist-curator Khairuddin Hori, which started in 2008.

-In 2003, she co-founded Magdalena (Singapore) with theatre practitioner/writer Verena Tay, a society of women theatre practitioners affiliated with the global network of the The Magdalena Project.
+In 2003, she co-founded Magdalena (Singapore) with theatre practitioner and writer Verena Tay, a society of women theatre practitioners affiliated with the global network of the Magdalena Project.
 They organised Singapore’s first women’s contemporary theatre festival in 2006.